 Event Summary

-Join us for a day of learning, networking and essential updates.
+Join us for a day of learning, networking and essential updates to help your workplace embed a zero tolerance culture towards bullying and harassment.

 Key Points

-• Legal obligations for tackling sexual harassment in the workplace under the draft Employment Rights Bill and new EHRC guidance
+• Legal obligations for tackling sexual harassment in the workplace under the Worker Protection Act, Employment Rights Bill and new EHRC guidance

 • Developing an effective sexual harassment policy in the workplace

-• Proactive measures to reduce the risk of sexual harassment through early intervention
+• Proactive measures to reduce the risk of harassment through early intervention

 • Handling escalated sexual harassment cases: the role of Independent Sexual Violence Advisors (ISVAs) and peer support networks